Bizkvitka/GuessANumberByLina/README.md

 License:
 This project is licensed under the MIT License.
 See the LICENSE file for more information.

-Enjoy playing "Guess A Number" and have fun trying to guess the correct number within the given range    🎉 (✿◠‿◠) 🎉
+*Enjoy playing "Guess A Number" and have fun trying to guess the correct number within the given range.*    🎉 (✿◠‿◠) 🎉

 # Live Demo
 You can play the game directly to your web browser here: